MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/allow-block-urls.md

 For detailed syntax and parameter information, see [Get-TenantAllowBlockListItems](/powershell/module/exchange/get-tenantallowblocklistitems).

-## Use the Microsoft 365 Defender portal to modify allow or block URL entries in the Tenant Allow/Block List
+## Use the Microsoft 365 Defender portal to modify allow or block entries for URLs in the Tenant Allow/Block List

 When you modify an allow or block URL entry in the Tenant Allow/Block list, you can only modify the expiration date and notes.